lethak/LTKDIFMU-userscript/doc/troubleshooting.md

 * It is not possible to make it work this way without a proper, legitimate premium account. (or if it is, I won't bother dealing with this)
 * From issue #22

+## Troubles using exotic browsers and script manager
+* Other browsers such as Vivaldi (#34) and script manager such as ViolentMonkey (#36) might have issues but might also work in some capacity.
+* Even if thoughts are put into making it widely generic and cross platform, this script is intended to work and be tested with Tampermonkey for Chrome or Firefox.

+## I cannot click on the Seek Bar to play the track at a different position
+* This is not always the case and may appear to work at random.
+Workaround exists by dragging the cursor instead of clicking the position, or to click play/pause multiple times before clicking the position again.
+* From issue #41

 ## The use of this Userscript created some errors, what can I do ?

 * Read our [Disclaimer page](./disclaimer.md).
 * Check this current page for informations already existing regarding your issue.
 * Browse the Issue section of the repository to look for some issues already related to your problem.
 * You always can open a new GitHib Issue on this repository to kindly ask for help.
+* Not every error is actually impacting the features. (issue #23)

 ## (old) A warning message keeps telling me to update the script